platformer/typst-algorithms/algo.typ

-// key to algo counter
+// counter to track the number algo elements
 #let _algo-counter-key = "_algo-counter"

-// key to indent counter
+// counter to track the current indent level in an algo element
 #let _algo-indent-key = "_algo-indent"

+// counter to mark the page that each line in an algo element is on
+#let _algo-current-page-key = "_algo-current-page"

+// counter to mark the page that each line in a code element is on
+#let _code-current-page-key = "_code-current-page"

 // state value for storing algo comments
 #let _algo-comment-lists = state("_algo-comment-lists", ())